GeoscienceAustralia/ga-wphase/README.md

 ## Requirements

-- Python 2.7 (with various libraries from PyPI).
+- Python 2.7+ or 3.6+ (with various PyPI dependencies)
-  - Python 3 is now also tentatively supported.
 - Green's functions (see the section below)
 - Optional:
-  - SeisComP3 with python libraries (to use the CLI script to push results into a SeisComP3 system/convert results to SCML)
+  - SeisComP with python libraries (to use the CLI script to push results into a SeisComP system/convert results to SCML)
-  - The basemap matplotlib toolkit (to plot maps showing station distribution and illustrating the grid search)

 ## Green's Functions